jmosbech/StickyTableHeaders/readme.md

 $('table').stickyTableHeaders({cacheHeaderHeight: true});
 ```

+####`horizontalWrapper`
+A DOM element or jQuery object.
+An optional element used to function as a wrapper to allow horizontal scrolling of tables with widths wider than the screen.

 #### z-index
 The plugin uses z-index to make the thead overlay the body.
 You can override the z-index value by passing in a `zIndex` option: